 With the rise in popularity of producing solar energy, homeowners are starting to consider going solar when it’s time for a roof replacement.
 This can be a great idea because using your roof to produce solar energy can be a solid investment.

 Unfortunately, roofing contractors like to keep their numbers under lock and key.
-That is until you offer to invite them to your home to do an inspection.
-We disagree with that.
+That is until you offer to invite them to your home to do an inspection and in-home consultation.

 By the end of the article, hopefully, you’ll have all the answers you need to decide if solar shingles will be a great investment for you.

-The 5 main factors that’ll impact the costs to produce solar energy are:
+The 5 key factors that impact the costs of producing solar energy:

 There are several factors that go into a roof replacement.
 The size of your roof is one of the many factors and will also have one of the greatest impacts on a solar roof investment.
 A solar roof replacement requires purchasing specially designed asphalt shingles.
 The new GAF Solar HD asphalt shingles are almost 2 inches larger than the standard architectural shingles.
 Yes, this means your entire roof has to be replaced.
 We can't just add solar shingles to your existing roof.